 WordPress is the most popular platform for websites and for that reasons it’s a key target for hackers and malware.
 The best way to prepare against losing your investment is to keep WordPress and plugin software up-to-date.
 Even more so, you need to have a website maintenance plan with a website professional who can have constant eyes on the website and do this for you.
 Every website should be on a website maintenance plan, and pairing website owners with website professional for website maintenance is what all I do at WP Care Market.

 To help give you peace of mind, WP Engine’s Digital Experience Platform offers real-time security threat detection, automatic backups, a global CDN and automated SSL certificates.
-WP Engine was rated #1 in managed hosting by TechRadar.
+WP Engine was rated #1 in managed WordPress hosting by TechRadar.

 Fast Page Load